Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: Extraction of and Implications for

 For the purposes of numerical comparison, we make a small digression from our strategy and evaluate the leptonic branching fractions for the $B_c$ meson using the value of $|V_{cb}|$ obtained in \cite{Amhis:2019ckw} from exclusive $\bar{B}\rightarrow D \ell^-\bar{\nu}_{\ell}$ decays:

 Assuming this value of $|V_{cb}|$, we may calculate the following ``SM'' leptonic branching fractions:

 We would like to stress that since the results in Eq.~(\ref{eq:Bcellnuell1}) to Eq.~(\ref{eq:Bcellnuell3}) use an external determination for $|V_{cb}|$, they were not derived from our strategy and presented only as reference values for our future discussion.
+For completeness and for the purposes of comparison we also provide the inclusive value of $|V_{cb}|$ as presented in \cite{Charles:2004jd}

 We are now ready to discuss the extraction of $|V_{cb}|$ in the presence of NP contributions.
-In view of the results obtained in Section~\ref{sec:btoc}, we can only fulfill this task for the Wilson coefficients $C^{c, \tau}_P$ and $C^{c, \tau}_{V_L}$, which we describe in the following subsections.
+In view of the results obtained in Section~\ref{sec:btoc}, we can only fulfill this task for the Wilson coefficients $C^{c, \tau}_P$ and $C^{c, \tau}_{V_L}$ where the resulting NP regions are bounded.
+We describe both cases in the following subsections.

 \boldmath